ablab/IsoQuant/README.md

 ## Visualization

 IsoQuant provides a visualization tool to help interpret and explore the output data.
-The goal of this visualization is to create informative plots that represent transcript usage, splicing patterns, and read assignment statistics from the IsoQuant analysis.
+The goal of this visualization is to create informative plots that represent transcript usage and splicing patterns for genes of interest.
+Additionally, we provide global transcript and read assignment statistics from the IsoQuant analysis.

 ### Running the visualization tool